Reactor™ - The manual

 Fine Step

-Specify the fine Step Size for stepping through the parameter.
-You can either use the default for the behaviors parameter (Behavior:IOReference:FineSteps) or specify your own.
-For example: selecting Literal Values -> then type 0.01 in the field.
+Specify the fine step size for stepping through the parameter.
+You can either use the default for the behavior’s parameter (Behavior:IOReference:FineSteps) or specify your own.

-The fine step size is used by default, unless the CoarseCondition is true (see below)
+The fine step size is used by default unless the CoarseCondition is true (see below).

 Coarse Step

-Specify the fine coarse Step Size for stepping through the parameter.
-You can either use the default for the behaviors parameter (Behavior:IOReference:CoarseSteps) or specify your own.
-For example: selecting Literal Values -> then type 10 in the field.
+Specify the coarse step size for stepping through the parameter.
+You can either use the default for the behavior’s parameter (Behavior:IOReference:CoarseSteps) or specify your own.

 The coarse step size is used when the CoarseCondition is true (see below).
-In Reactor Built in Behaviors like Change by step for long ranges this is used when pressing down an encoder.
+In Reactor built-in behaviors like Change by step for long ranges, this is used when pressing down an encoder.

 Coarse Condition

-In Reactor Built in Behaviors like Change by step for long ranges this is used when pressing down an encoder.
+In Reactor built-in behaviors like Change by step for long ranges, this is used when pressing down an encoder.

 Ganged Control Mode

-Otherwise, only the first value will be stepped and all other values will be set to the destination value of the first.
+Otherwise, only the first value will be stepped, and all other values will be set to the destination value of the first.

 Specific Settings - Analog